LOADING ...

 Was brought to the of our good Scottish king,

-Old Loda*, rueing the arm of Fingal,
+Old Loda*, still the arm of Fingal,

-'This Whistle's your challenge, to get o'er,
+Whistle's your challenge, to Scotland get o'er,

-Old poets have sung, and old tell,
+Old have sung, and old chronicles tell,

-What ventured, what champions fell;
+champions ventured, what champions fell;

 The son of great was conqueror still,

-And blew on the Whistle requiem shrill.
+And on the Whistle their requiem shrill.

-Unmatched at the bottle, in war,
+at the bottle, unconquered in war,

 He drank his god-ship as deep as the sea,